beangusu/Bingcentia/TROUBLESHOOTING.md

 ## I crash in Project AHO when I complete a certain quest!

-Try this.
-Load before you start the quest's conclusion.
+Try to load before you start the quest's conclusion.
 Complete a step.
 Save.
 Reload.
 Complete the next step.
 Continue until you finish the quest without crashing.
 I have confirmation that this does work.

 ## I can't take two steps in Lucien's final dungeon without freezing or crashing!